tc39/proposal-observable/README.md

     constructor(subscriber : SubscriberFunction);

-    // Subscribes to the sequence
-    subscribe(observer : Observer) : Subscription;
+    // Subscribes to the sequence with an observer subscribe(observer : Observer) : Subscription;

-    // Subscribes to the sequence with a callback, returning a promise forEach(onNext : any => any) : Promise;
+    // Subscribes to the sequence with callbacks subscribe(onNext : Function,
+              onError? : Function,
+              onComplete? : Function) : Subscription;

     // Returns itself
     [Symbol.observable]() : Observable;